Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis: Discussion and Future Work

 Designing agentic VLM frameworks capable of providing further support for forest change analysis tasks is another important avenue.
 The current framework is limited to tasks auxiliary to change detection, captioning, and general reasoning.
-Enhanced visualisation tools and regression outputs can be applied for advanced ecological health assessments and biodiversity monitoring.
-If pursued through a single multi-task architecture, appropriate model structures and training strategies will need to be considered, with importance given to task balance and inter-task relationships.
-Although FC-Supervised contains architectural components that improve the ability to detect small and fine-grained change objects, performance on these subtle patterns remains limited.
+Enhanced visualisation tools and regression outputs could be applied for advanced ecological health assessments and biodiversity monitoring.
+If pursued through a single multi-task architecture, appropriate model structures and training strategies would need careful consideration of task balance and inter-task relationships.
 Future work should aim to develop architectures that can reliably capture small-scale forest changes informed by ecological dynamics and domain-specific knowledge.

-The reliance on few-shot examples within the system prompt also results in periodic task execution failures and is inefficient for scaling to more complex scenarios.
-In such cases, the LLM may misinterpret user instructions or fail to produce useful solutions.
-Expanding the agent's toolset, integrating task-aware retrieval, and supporting a multi-agent framework, or Mixture-of-Experts system would markedly enhance robustness for a wide array of applications.
-Storing previous conversations in a knowledge base would further help to ground future LLM responses.
-Enabling zero-shot change captioning and embedding geographic knowledge could further ground reasoning and reduce the reliance on large labelled datasets.
+The reliance on prompt engineering with few-shot examples for agent execution logic periodically results in the LLM misinterpreting user instructions, subsequently failing to produce a useful solution, and is inefficient for scaling to a wide range of complex scenarios.
+Expanding the agent's toolset, introducing forest ecology domain knowledge, integrating task-aware retrieval based on historically successful responses, and supporting a multi-agent framework or Mixture-of-Experts system would markedly enhance robustness across a broader range of operational scenarios.
+Systematic evaluation methodologies for LLM-driven RS agents remain an open research challenge, with recent work such as ThinkGeo \citep{shabbir2025thinkgeo} beginning to explore benchmarking frameworks for geospatial LLM system performance and capabilities.